bkesterbyld/701-Glenside/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      If our driveway is full or you want freedom to escape, please park on Augustine Lane just south of our house and walk on the sourth / eastern side of the Glenside where there is a sidewalk.
-Don't walk on the other side as there is very little space to walk on the big curve.
+      If our driveway is full, prefer options in life or plan on an Irish exit, please park on Augustine Lane just south of our house.
+It's a 1-2 minute walk on the south to Eastern side of the Glenside where there is a sidewalk.
+Don't walk on the other side as what appears to be a walkway disappears on the big bend and it's dangerous.

       Try to cross at our southern driveway entrance as it has the best views of